-Prior to the closing of the merger, the Zafgen Board will adopt appropriate resolutions and take all other actions necessary and appropriate to provide that (i) the vesting of each outstanding unvested equity award with respect to Zafgen common stock that represents the right to receive in the future shares of Zafgen common stock pursuant to any Zafgen Stock Plan (referred to as "Zafgen RSUs") held by any non-employee member of the Zafgen Board will be accelerated in full effective as of immediately prior to the effective time of the merger and (ii) each outstanding unsettled Zafgen RSU (including any Zafgen RSUs that are accelerated as stated above or upon termination of employment as discussed below) will be settled and each holder shall receive, immediately prior to the effective time of the merger a number of shares of Zafgen common stock underlying such options and the exercise price for such options will be adjusted to account for the reverse stock split.
+Prior to the closing of the merger, the Zafgen Board will adopt appropriate resolutions and take all other actions necessary and appropriate to provide that (i) the vesting of each outstanding unvested equity award with respect to Zafgen common stock that represents the right to receive in the future shares of Zafgen common stock pursuant to any Zafgen Stock Plan (referred to as "Zafgen RSUs") held by any non-employee member of the Zafgen Board will be accelerated in full effective as of immediately prior to the effective time of the merger and (ii) each outstanding unsettled Zafgen RSU (including any Zafgen RSUs that are accelerated as stated above or upon termination of employment as discussed below) will be settled and each holder shall receive, immediately prior to the effective time of the merger a number of shares of Zafgen common stock equal to the number of vested and unsettled restricted stock units underlying such Zafgen RSU.
+The number of shares of common stock underlying such options and the exercise price for such options will be adjusted to account for the reverse stock split.
 The Zafgen Stock Plans shall remain in effect and each unexpired, unexercised Zafgen option shall continue to remain outstanding after the effective time of the merger.